RBS's Citizens Financial makes a tepid market debut

 The sale price valued Citizens at 0.9 times its net tangible book value of $13.1 billion at the end of June.

-That represents a premium to RBS shares, which are trading at about 0.7 times book value, but below U.S. banks of a similar size, such as Fifth Third (FITB.O) and BB&T Corp (BBT.N), that on average trade at near 1.2 times book value, according to Reuters data.
+That represents a premium to RBS shares, which are trading at about 0.7 times book value, but below U.S. banks of a similar size, such as Fifth Third and BB&T Corp, that on average trade at near 1.2 times book value, according to Reuters data.

 The banking industry is reeling in a low-interest rate environment and increased regulations.
-The KBW Bank Index .BKX has trailed the S&P 500 .SPX this year.
+The KBW Bank Index has trailed the S&P 500 this year.

 "The market is very competitive while looking at the financials of an offering.
 In this case, the margins are slim and it just doesn't generate the excitement when compared to the more growth-oriented businesses in the technology and consumer sectors," said Schuster.